KACHAPPILLY2021/urban_search_and_rescue/README.md

 ### Installation

-Installing the micromouse simulator and running the code.
+Installing the dependencies and running the code.

 1. Clone the repo
    ```sh